 Featured Content |view more

-Treatment Guidelines: Patients With a History of Breast Cancer who Desire Pregnancy
+Contraception in Patients With a History of Breast CancerĀ

-The Breast Oncology Center at Dana-Farber Brigham Cancer Center held multidisciplinary meetings to discuss recommendations for patients with a history of breast cancer who desire pregnancy.
+The Breast Oncology Center at Dana-Farber Brigham Cancer Center held multidisciplinary meetings to discuss recommendations regarding the use of contraception in patients with a history of breast cancer.